top of page

 What are the pros and cons to having a Guaranteed Standard Issue (GSI) Policy?

-Pros of A GSI Disability Insurance Policy:
+Pros of a GSI Disability Insurance Policy

 We’ve covered the major upside - having access to disability insurance during your career even if you wouldn’t typically qualify for an independent own occupation disability policy, because there’s no medical exam required.